workplacebuddy/shurly/README.md

 ### Database connection

-Connection string for PostgreSQL server (only required for `postgres` feature).
+Connection string for PostgreSQL server.
 When running the Docker Compose setup this will be provided.

 ```sh